 The scale of El Djem is vast and although it is not as big as the Colloseum, the quality of it is better and it is better preserved.
 However, a key reason to visit El Djem at the moment is that it is almost clear of the annoying mass tourism at Rome and other main Roman sites of Europe.

-Following the terrorist attack on a beach in Sousse in 2015, tourism in Tunisia has severely declined.
+Following the, tourism in Tunisia has severely declined.
 Since the main holiday companies such as TUI and Thomas Cook started to return last year (2018) and the FCO reduced the threat level of the country (from ‘advise against all but essential travel’ to ‘see advice before travelling), tourism has started to slowly increase.

 However, many sites such as El Djem and Carthage are currently almost deserted.
 During our time at El Djem (March 2019) there was just one other school group and maybe 5/6 couples exploring at the same time as our group.
 We also had the Roman baths at Carthage pretty much all to ourselves!